Directed by Mervyn LeRoy

 Spoiler alert: moderate (and severe, I suppose, for the 1931 film of the same name, which I recommend you never watch for fun)

 I do not know if Mervyn LeRoy is, in truth, too much underrated.
 That is, I know he is underrated, but perhaps no more underrated than any of the Old Hollywood giants who didn't receive a permanent anointment by the French and the new American critics of the 60s and 70s.
 It's not hard at all to find flattering things said about him, but if I were to have started this review off with the appellation "the great Mervyn LeRoy," I don't know if that would've been met with appreciative nods or with eyerolls.
-Either way, only short of William Wyler and Alfred Hitchcock, I might hold LeRoy to be the best that Hollywood's Golden Age has to offer, and even that depends on when you peg the end of that age—for though I prefer to leave it as "vaguely pre-1967," some prefer to sharply delineate its end with U.S. v.
-Paramount*—and Wyler and Hitchcock, after all, were only hitting their stride in the late 1940s.
-If you want to say it ended in 1948, then, maybe nobody represents that narrower ideal of "the Golden Age," temporally and qualitatively, better than good ol' Mervyn LeRoy, who was never given too many laurels but who, alongside the advent of World War II in Europe and conscription in America, began a string of woman's melodramas that helped confirm that genre as a wartime powerhouse and perhaps perfected it as an artistic movement.
+Either way, personally I hold LeRoy to be one the best that Hollywood's Golden Age has to offer, never given too many laurels but who, alongside the advent of World War II in Europe and conscription in America, began a string of woman's melodramas that helped confirm that genre as a wartime powerhouse and perhaps perfected it as an artistic movement.
 This petered out as LeRoy went on to other things, but it was a hell of a productive half-decade, easily enough to hang a legacy on, even if there weren't some pretty great movies on either side of it as well.

 In 1940, LeRoy was coming out of an unsatisfying two-year stretch as a producer at MGM—he'd burned out badly on The Wizard of Oz—and, happy to take the demotion, he'd asked for and generously received a huge paycut so he could start directing again.
 The first task MGM gave him was a new adaptation of Robert Sherwood's 1930 stageplay, Waterloo Bridge, previously adapted at Universal in 1931, and of LeRoy's 40s romances, Waterloo Bridge is the odd one out: for starters, it starred not Greer Garson, but Vivien Leigh; it also failed to receive almost any Academy acknowledgement, for when so many other LeRoy romances were at least given a Best Picture nod (albeit never a win), Waterloo Bridge was nominated for just two awards in categories that were even less prestigious than you'd think (it was one nominee out of ten, for Joseph Ruttenberg's cinematography, and one nominee out of seventeen, for Herbert Stothart's original score).
 Those two facts, "starring Vivien Leigh in 1940" and "barely any Oscar attention" don't really seem to go together, but that's how it is: Waterloo Bridge did not pick up a Best Actress nomination, let alone an award, which, as we'll see, was evil and insane.